The Green Fields Of France chords

 by The Fureys & Davey Arthur

-• Capo: 3rd fret if playing with the video (F major)
+Capo: 3rd fret (to play along with the video in F Major)

 D Major Bm Bm G Major Em A Major A7